Crowned with thorns

 The Crown of Thorns is also important to our lives - it's not just part of a movie scene where we are overwhelmed with the suffering that Jesus went through to be our Savior.
 Jesus said that if we want to follow him, we have to take our cross daily - and he could just as easily have said that we have to wear a crown of thorns.
 We are connected to Jesus in the crucible of suffering.

-The crown of thorns has meaning for Jesus and it has meaning for every person who follows Jesus.
-Like it that 1.
-The Book of Moses describes how Adam and Eve rejected God and made the decision to experience for themselves what is bad and what is good.
+The crown of thorns has meaning for Jesus, and it has meaning for every person who follows Jesus.
+As the Book of Genesis describes, Adam and Eve rejected God and made the decision to experience for themselves what is good and evil.

 There is nothing wrong with knowing the difference between good and evil - but it is wrong to suffer evil because it is the path of thorns, the path of suffering.
 Since Jesus came to proclaim the coming of the Kingdom of God, it is no surprise that humanity, still alienated from God, rejected it and expressed it with thorns and death.